 It is now a reality.

 Cellworks brings this tool to the Oncologist’s arsenal, with advanced software and a unique approach to personalized cancer therapy.
 Cellworks has advanced the practices of simulation and modeling from the semiconductor industry to develop precise, individualized tumor modeling that can optimize cancer therapy.
 Cellworks analytically selects the unique combination of FDA-approved drugs that target the mutations in each patient’s particular cancer, resulting in death of the tumor cells and prevention of progression., Within 72 hours after receiving the tumor genomic profile, Cellworks provides the oncologist with a comprehensive report that identifies unique drug combinations for the most effective treatments of that patient.
-Checkout www.pickaloan.co.uk for financial needs.
+Check this page is you are looking for relationship counseling.

 This predictive ‘dress rehearsal’ is a new paradigm for cancer care.
 The hit-or-miss process happens within the software, sparing the patient wasted time on ineffective therapies. has been validated through over 3000 predictions, 50 global collaborations and over 50 peer-reviewed papers for financial needs.
 The Cellworks approach is now helping patients with blood related cancer, and trials are ongoing for patients with Multiple Myeloma, Myelodysplasia Syndrome (MDS), Acute Myeloid Leukemia and other diseases.